tips for confidence

 2. Avoid trying to please everyone.

 It’s an unachievable goal anyway.
 If you’re truly confident, you don’t feel the need to be accepted by everyone.
-Be and polite, but don’t spend your time trying to be a pleaser.
-When you spend too much time on others and ignore yourself, they come to the conclusion that you must not be that important.
+Be kind and polite, but don’t spend your time trying to be a pleaser.
+When you spend too much time on others and ignore yourself, they conclude that you must not be that important.

 3. Have the proper level of eye contact.

 If your eye contact is poor, it can be challenging to develop it.
-Start slowly and make the effort to slowly increase your eye contact during all your interactions with others.
+Start slowly and make an effort to slowly increase your eye contact during all your interactions with others.

 * Remember that it’s not a staring contest, but too little eye contact is a very strong sign that you lack self-confidence.